MissingCore/Music/docs/widgets.md

 - Dismissing the app (with `Continue Playback on Dismiss` disabled) then immediately clicking the widget may "crash" the app (you get the app launch animation, then it closes).
   - This is probably due to us delaying destroying the foreground service by `1s` to let the widget get updated one final time.
 - Widget won't update on screen reorientation ([ref](https://github.com/sAleksovski/react-native-android-widget/issues/96)).
+- Some interactions/animation may become slower/laggier when using the "Now Playing" widget (or in general multiple widgets).
+  - ie: This can be seen when pressing the play/pause button and see the "pressed" state lasting a bit longer.
+  - This is probably due to the JS thread becoming blocked/busy as we're notifying each widget to update.